-Compared to the rest of the Virginia Beach market, the Little Neck submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Virginia Beach market, the Little Neck region has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 15 listings have been posted online, which means listings are probably going fast.
-You'll want to be prepared to make an offer immediately.
-About 7% of the available space in the Little Neck are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 15 listings have come on the market, which means new availabilities most likley are going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 87% of the available leases in the Little Neck are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Manufacturing is the dominant industry in this region.
-Most of the occupants of Little Neck work from home.
-Commuting approximately an hour a day is the norm for those who opt to reside in this part of town.
+Manufacturing is the dominant industry in this area.
+Most of the folk of Little Neck work from home.
+Commuting around an hour a day is the norm for those who opt to reside in this part of town.